 Acne is very common.
 People of all races and ages have acne.
 In fact, most people in the U.S. between ages 11 and 30 will be affected by it.
 Even people in their 40s and 50s can have acne.
 But acne most often starts in puberty.
 During puberty, the male sex hormones (androgens) increase in both boys and girls.
 This causes the glands to make more oil.

-Normally, the oil produced travels through the hair follicles to the skin.
+Normally, the oil made travels through the hair follicles to the skin.
 But dead skin cells can plug the follicles.
 This can block the oil.
 When follicles become plugged, skin bacteria start to grow inside the follicles.
 Inflammation and pimples then develop.
 The most common types of pimples are:

 Whiteheads (closed comedones).
 These pimples are sealed over and have a small white pus-filled top.